-Red blood cells travel throughout your body, carrying necessary nutrients and gases where they need to go.
-One thing the red blood cells carry is oxygen, which your body uses to create healthy tissues and repair damaged ones.
+Red blood cells travel throughout your body, carrying necessary nutrients and gases to all of your tissues and organs.
+One of the gases they carry is oxygen, which your body uses to maintain healthy tissues and repair damaged ones.

-For wound healing, your doctor may recommend sitting in a HBO chamber several times a week for a few weeks if you have experienced any of the following skin injuries:
+For example, your doctor may recommend HBO therapy several times per week for a few weeks if you have burns, gangrenous wounds, or a radiation injury.

-HBO therapy can be delivered in a one-person chamber, where you lie down and are slid into a clear plastic tube.
-Multi-person chambers where several people can sit or lie down inside are available at certain medical facilities.
+HBO therapy can be delivered in a one-person chamber, where you lie down on a table or bench, which slides into a clear plastic tube.
+Multi-person chambers, where several people can sit or lie down inside, are also available at certain medical facilities.

-Note that environments that are 100 percent oxygen are highly flammable.
-Don’t bring anything into the HBO chamber that could easily catch fire.
+For example, serious fires and explosions are more likely to happen in environments filled with 100 percent oxygen.
+You’ll be instructed to not bring anything into the HBO chamber that could easily start or catch fire.
 Examples include: